ECP accepts Imran’s apology in ballot secrecy case

 Imran won NA-53 seat by defeating former prime minister Shahid Khaqan Abbasi, bagging 92,891 votes in contrast to the Pakistan Muslim League-Nawaz leader’s 44,314 votes.

-The electoral body, however, withheld notification of his success from the constituency in view of the pending case against the PTI chief for violating the electoral code of conduct.
+The electoral body, however, had withheld notification of his success from the constituency in view of the pending case against the PTI chief.

-Section 185 of the election act states that a person can be given a six-month jail sentence and/or fine of Rs1,000 for not casting their vote in secrecy.

 Comments